Feature Layer

 WHERE clause

-Specifies a WHERE clause to filter features loaded from the specified feature layer.
+The WHERE clause parameter specifies a Structured Query Language (SQL) clause used to filter features loaded from the specified feature layer.
 The default is to load all features using 1=1.
 This default WHERE clause can be modified to include specific attribute values and logic conditions.

-Feature layers generated by Velocity or feature layers in ArcGIS Enterprise running on a spatiotemporal data source have restrictions on what is supported; they only support a subset of SQL 92.
+Feature layers generated by Velocity running on a spatiotemporal data source have restrictions on what is supported; they only support a subset of SQL-92.

 • ( '<=' | '>=' | '<' | '>' | '=' | '!=' | '<>' | LIKE )